 Keep it short and to the point.
 While you might interview a client for 30 minutes (be sure to provide questions in advance), the finished product might be as short as two minutes.
 If you are lucky, there are also key quotes that can be highlighted in a composite video outlining multiple clients.

 Videos, testimonials and case studies often get shortchanged because they aren’t seen as lead generation tools.
 However, when used effectively they are extremely powerful at enabling sales.
-Once you have a lead convinced they have a problem, you need to start selling them on the fact that your organization is the credible solution to their problem.
-Videos, Case Studies and Testimonials are how you do that.
+Once you have a lead convinced they have a problem, you need to start selling them on the fact that your organization is a credible solution to their problem.
+Videos, Case Studies, and Testimonials are how you do that.